 The road rises to an impressive elevation of 3,275 meters above sea level, which means that several peaks over 3000 meters are only a short walk from the highway.

 Trips in this area can be very flexible as there are a number of hikes to complete.
 These range from a short 30 minute round-trip, to full-day hikes.
-Accommodation can be arranged at the very comfortable ski lodge near WuLing or further down near QingJing Farm.
+Accommodation can be arranged at the comfortable ski lodge near Wuling or in various B&Bs further down the mountain near Qingjing Farm.

 Trails around Hehuanshan vary widely in terms of difficulty.
 The trips available can be arranged to suit your ability.
 Just let us know how much hiking you’d like to do!